rugbyprof/4553-Spatial-DS/Assignments/06-Program_2/README.md

  - DRUGS
  - VEHICLE FRAUD

+So we will plot the above crimes for each burough in NYC.
+This will help keep your program resource requirements down.

 ### Requirements

 - Plot the points from all five buroughs on seperate screens.
-- Use `pygame.image.save(screen , path_to_image)` to save your screen to a 'png' formatted image named `crimes_burough_name.png`.
+- Use `pygame.image.save(screen , path_to_image)` to save your screen to a 'png' formatted image named `burough_name_screen_shot.png` (e.g. `bronx_screen_shot.png` or `manhattan_screen_shot.png`).
 - Make the screen size 2000x2000.
 This may look poor on your individual machines, but by saving the screen to an image will make it easily viewable.
-- Use the minimum and maximum coordinate values from all 5 files.
+- Use the minimum and maximum coordinate values from all 5 files as a whole.
 If you simply process one file at a time, it will spread the points out within the entire 2000x2000 screen, and we want to see each burough in relation to the others.
-Here are the extreme coords:
+Here are the extremes from all files for you to use:

 ```json
 {